doyedele1/algo-series/README.md

 ## Day 8: Longest Common Prefix
 This question is asked by Microsoft.
 Given an array of strings, return the longest common prefix that is shared amongst all strings.

-_Note: you may assume all strings only contain lowercase alphabetical characters._
+_Note: You may assume all strings only contain lowercase alphabetical characters._

 Example: Given the following arrays...